lupyuen/pinetime-rust-mynewt/rust/app/src/gotk3.md

 We'll be installing [__VSCodium__](https://github.com/VSCodium/vscodium), the community build of VSCode that doesn't have Microsoft branding and telemetry.
 VSCodium has better support for Arm Linux than VSCode.

 Note that VSCodium uses its own Extensions Marketplace, so that it doesn't violate Microsoft's terms of use.
+VSCodium Marketplace Extensions may be slightly different from the VSCode Marketplace.

 __1️⃣ For Manjaro and Arch Linux...__